Albert Sammons: Concert career

+Elgar, Delius and Debussy

 Sammons was particularly associated with Edward Elgar's Violin Concerto in B minor, which he first played on 23 November 1914.
 He made the first complete recording of the concerto on 18 March and 10 April 1929 with the New Queen's Hall Orchestra conducted by Sir Henry Wood, which displays "wonderfully assured portamenti carried as if on the breath of a great singer" and "immense structural strength".
 He estimated that he played the concerto over a hundred times, including at The Proms.
 He gave his last performance of the Elgar on his 60th birthday in 1946, with George Weldon conducting the BBC Symphony Orchestra.
 He also made the first recording of Elgar's Violin Sonata in E minor in 1935.

-Among other concertos in his repertoire were those by Beethoven, Brahms, Bruch, and the Mozart G major.

 In May 1915 a chance encounter in London with Frederick Delius led directly to the composition of a violin concerto in which Sammons probably assisted considerably even to the point of writing some link passages.
 On 13 July 1916 Sammons gave the first UK performance of the Violin Sonata of Claude Debussy, only six weeks after its Paris premiere.

-After the end of the First World War, Sammons all but gave up string quartet and orchestral playing to concentrate on a large, regular programme of solo work and chamber music recitals throughout Britain and Ireland, and later, broadcasts.
-He played a part in the rehabilitation of Fritz Kreisler, by presenting (along with Dame Nellie Melba) a laurel wreath at the Austrian violinist's first appearance in England after the war.
-Between May and the autumn of 1929 Sammons and Tertis carried out around 1,000 string auditions for the formation of the new BBC Symphony Orchestra.
+He played a part in the rehabilitation of Fritz Kreisler, by presenting (along with Dame Nellie Melba) a laurel wreath at the Austrian violinist's first appearance in England after the war in 1920.

+Composer

+He composed many short pieces for violin and piano, which he included in his recital programmes and recorded.
+A Cradle Song of 1915 is dedicated to his second daughter and the Lullaby of 1923 to the third, Colleen.
+His Phantasy Quartet, Op.
+8 of 1915 won the Cobbett Competition and was published by Hawkes & Son the following year.
+The Roumanian Air and Gipsy Dance, Op.23, was published by Hawkes in 1929.
+He also made editions of others' works and published books of studies and exercises.
+Among his pedagogical works are The Secret of Technique in Violin Playing, Op.
+20 and the Virtuosic Studies, Op.
+21 (1921), consisting of 38 studies in two books.